EGI-Federation/egi-notebooks-hub/.github/ISSUE_TEMPLATE.md

 <!--
-Thank you for opening an issue in our documentation.
+Thank you for opening an issue in our repository.
 Please use the template below to construct the issue.

 Dealing with issues: